ycm-core/YouCompleteMe/README.md

 something and YCM is complaining about it.

-Also, you may want to run the `:YcmDebugInfo` command; it will make YCM spew out various debugging information, including the compile flags for the file if the file is a C-family language file and you have compiled in Clang support.
+Also, you may want to run the `:YcmDebugInfo` command; it will make YCM spew out various debugging information, including the `ycmd` logfile paths and the compile flags for the current file if the file is a C-family language file and you have compiled in Clang support.
+Logfiles can be automatically opened in the editor using the `:YcmToggleLogs` command.

 ### Sometimes it takes much longer to get semantic completions than normal